How to rent an industrial unit in the UK?

 It’s important to see a few different properties to get some perspective on what is available.
 It will also give you an opportunity to quiz the owner or letting agent on some of the finer details, and get a feel for what kind of landlord they might be.
 Take lots of photos to help remember the important things like what utilities are available, or for future space planning and fit-out.

 Get some proposals

 There is often a difference between the quoting rent and the actual rent that can be agreed upon.
 Ask for a proposal you can consider and make sure it covers all the key cost areas.
 It’s a good idea to request a proposal that you can carefully review and ensure includes all the important cost factors.
 This will help you understand the complete picture before making a decision.

 How your prospective landlord behaves leading up to the letting can be a good guide to your future relationship with them.
 Are they responsive?
 Is the building well looked after?
 Do they speak to you directly or always communicate via a third party?
 A bad leasing experience can be an early warning sign for a troubled future relationship.
 It’s always worth speaking to other tenants at the property to see what they think of the landlord or the buildings.

 Ask the right questions

-There are several lease variables which you will need to agree as part of a letting.
+You will need to agree with your landlord on several key aspects as part of a lease.
 Key ones to consider include:

 - How long is the lease?